gorhill/uBlock/README.md

 [uBlock's manifesto](MANIFESTO.md).

 Free.
 Open source.
 For users by users.

-No donations sought.
+If uBlock is useful to you, [donations to support development are much appreciated](https://chrismatic.io/ublock/).

-Without the preset lists of filters, this extension is nothing.
-So if ever you really do want to contribute something, think about the people working hard to maintain the filter lists you are using, which were made available to use by all for free.
+uBlock is made useful because of the filter lists it utilizes.
+We deeply appreciate the people working hard to maintain the filter lists we're using, which were made available to use by all for free.

 You can contribute by helping translate uBlock [on Crowdin](https://crowdin.net/project/ublock).